MSzturc/shrinkwrap-deltaspike/Readme.md

 Usage
 ---------------------

-To use this extension simply place the jar file into your projects classpath an your ready to start.
+To use this extension simply place the jar file into your projects classpath and your ready to start.
 Alternatively when you using Maven as build tool add the following dependency to your pom.xml:

     <dependency>
         <groupId>de.mszturc</groupId>